hardaatbaath/hardaatbaath/README.md

 <img src = "https://github.com/hardaatbaath/hardaatbaath/blob/main/gif3.gif" width="1024" height="256"/>

 # Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40">, I am Hardaat Singh Baath
-### I am a Deep Learning and Robotics Enthusiast
+### I am a DL and Robotics Enthusiast

 I am a pre-final year undergraduate student pursuing a BE in Computer Science at BITS Pilani, Goa.
 I have actively worked in the field of **Robotics** and **Deep Learning** techniques.
 I am a driven and enthusiastic problem solver who likes to think outside the box.
 I work well with others and appreciate the value of collaboration.
 I am always eager to learn new things and explore new domains, and I don't allow temporary hurdles to stop me from doing that.
-I have led several teams for academic and non-academic projects.
 I believe teamwork is essential for success, and I always strive to support my team members.
+I am looking to collaborate in these fields !!

 <p align="center">
 <a href="https://hardaat-singh-baath.vercel.app/"><img src="https://img.icons8.com/color-glass/96/domain.png" width="35px" alt="mail"></a> &nbsp; &nbsp;